Dhghomon/easy_rust/README.md

     println!("{}", my_file == my_string);
 }
 ```

+So what if you want an actual new type?

 If you want a new file type that the compiler sees as a `File`, you can put it in a struct: